themanyone/crap/README.md

 assignments.
 Those who dislike the feature do not have to use it, but it persists for the author's convenience.

 **Semicolons.** Added to every line, except the line above an indented block (probably if, for or while), `#define` arguments, and lines that end with any of the characters `<>;,."=*/&|^!`.
-Ending a line with one of those characters or a space permits long statements to be broken up across multiple lines.
+End a line with one of those characters permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.

 **Return.** Again, `crap` adds a final `return 0` only when `main` is used.
 In other words, please supply functions with `return` values.